Learn how to set up an automatic user and hosts integration between your organization's Azure Active Directory and AskCody

 Assign the users of this group with AskCody roles.
 With roles, it is possible to decide which areas the users should have access to in the AskCody Management Portal and Outlook Add-ins.

-If Cost Center Groups are created for Meeting+ in the AskCody Management Portal, it is possible to assign users to the Cost center groups here.
+If Cost Center Groups are created for Services in the AskCody Management Portal, it is possible to assign users to the cost center groups here.

-It is not enough to only assign the roles Meeting+ Administrator, Provider or Accountant to the users of the Meeting+ Management tool, they also need to be members of the provider they will be working in.
+It is not enough to only assign the roles Services Administrator, Provider, or Accountant to the users of the Services Management Portal, they also need to be members of the provider they will be working in.

-In Welcome+ we navigate with the concept of "Hosts".
-When a user uses the Receptionist tool, the Add-in, or when a visitor uses the Check-in screen, it is possible to choose a Host (the host of the meeting).
+In AskCody Visitors, we navigate with the concept of "Hosts".
+When a user uses the Receptionist tool, the add-in, or when a visitor uses the Check-in Kiosk, it is possible to choose a Host (the host of the meeting).
 This means that it is important that you assign all users that have the possibility of hosting a meeting with this configuration.

 - Click Save Changes in the upper right corner of the AskCody Azure AD Portal.

-Please note, that the sync is not running yet.
+Please note that the integration is not running yet.

 - Click on Initialize Sync.